 - Studies have shown that there are well over 300 cults in Spain, which has resulted in creating even more confusion and fear regarding religion.
 This likely contributes to the decision of many Spaniards to discount anything that even slightly relates to religion, God, church, and the Bible.

 - A 2010 study listed 61 known satanic groups in Spain.

 - Immigration has resulted in resurgence of the presence of Islam.
-As of 2007, it was estimated that around 1.5 million Muslims lived in Spain, and that number is quickly growing.
+As of 2019, it was estimated that around 2.1 million Muslims lived in Spain, and that number continues to grow.